cryptaliagy/pixy/docs/Configuring.md

 > \*\* This MUST be an http or https url!
 You need to include the scheme as a part of the URL
 > \*\*\* Retries use an exponential backoff with jitter to prevent Pixy from spamming downstream targets

+#### Using Environment Variables in your Config File

+Some information might be more sensitive and should not be written into your `pixy.yaml` file, or should otherwise be passed in at runtime.
+For these cases, it would be best to reference this external information in some way.

+Pixy supports this by making available all environment variables that start with the prefix `"PIXY_"` to your config.
+This uses [jinja-like syntax](https://docs.rs/minijinja/latest/minijinja/syntax/index.html) provided by `minijinja`, exposing only the `env` variable.

+An example of using the environment variable in configuration can be found [here](/example-configs/environment-variables.yaml).
+Note that the `PIXY_` prefix is removed, so setting the `PIXY_RETRIES` environment variable will make it available for the config under `{{ env.RETRIES }}`

 ### Setting up the Enviro Pico

 Compatible boards: